rajdeep87/verilog-c/README.md

 # verilog-c
 ANSI-C benchmarks generated from Verilog RTL circuits with safety assertions.
 Used for Formal Property Verification.
-If you are using the benchmarks, please condiser the following paper for the translation details from Verilog RTL to C programs.
+If you are using the benchmarks, please refer to the following papers for the translation details from Verilog RTL to C programs.

 ```
 @inproceedings{mkm2015,